dan-reznik/Ramanujan-Sato/README.md

 <img src="pics/ramanujan-sato.png" width="50%" style="display: block; margin: auto;" />

-We will attempt to calculate π using this fast-converging series.
-The large factorials and exponents in the series’ terms will quickly overflow R’s 32-bit floats (range: 1.4e-45 to 3e38).
+The large factorials and exponents in the series’ terms will quickly under/overflow R’s 32-bit floats (range: 1.4e-45 to 3e38).
 We will be using arbitrary-precision arithmetic from the `Rmpfr` package.

 -----